Taking a Rubik’s Cube Approach to Data-Driven Decision-Making

 The first step would be to take a step back and assess ‘how can this data help me’, ‘what do I want to achieve with this data’, ‘where do I start’?
 Ask yourself what problem you want to solve, identify the lowest hanging fruit and then begin your data journey.
 Isn’t it like the Rubiks cube?
 You can only solve the whole puzzle when you know how each moving part works to contribute to the big picture.

-Complex does not mean difficult
+Complex does not mean Difficult

 It’s human nature to assume that if something is complex, it must be difficult.
 The Rubiks Cube is a glaring example.